OUR BOARD OF GOVERNORS

 MR. KEVIN RODRIQUEZ

-Vice Chairman of VIPA's Board
+Secretary of VIPA's Board

-Chairman, U.S.V.I.
+Chairman of the U.S.V.I.
 Economic Development Authority Board

 Kevin A. Rodriquez, deputy chief of staff to the Governor of the U.S. Virgin Islands, was elected as the chairman of the U.S. Virgin Islands Economic Development Authority Board on May 15, 2019.
 He was elected by the VIPA's board to serve as its Secretary in April 2020.
 Rodriquez is a human resources veteran with over 24 years of executive experience.
 He was the former Director of Personnel under the Turnbull/Richards administration and Director of Applicant Services for the State of Tennessee Human Resources Department.
 Rodriquez attended Jones College and Temple University.